Children may have poor appetite due to slow growth, illness, stress or digestive problems.

 Digestive problems

-Worms enter the digestive system, live as parasites, cause intestinal bleeding, loss of appetite...
+Worms enter the digestive system, live as parasites, causing intestinal bleeding, loss of appetite...
 Children over two years old should be dewormed at least once a year or as advised by a pediatrician.
 Children with irregular bowel movements can lead to constipation, and over time, loss of appetite.

 Children with anorexia who have standard weight and height are not a cause for concern.
 Parents should observe their children's eating habits to find the cause of their loss of appetite.
 If their children suddenly lose their appetite, accompanied by weight loss, parents should consult a pediatrician for advice.